Noob5000x/327Assignment8/README.md

 4.)
 Once connected, choose from 0-3 as inputs to write queries to server.py 5.)
 Keep writing messages to server.py and receiving responses.
 6.)
 Once done, press 0 to quit.

+NeonDB instructions:

+1.)
+Log in using your credentials.
+2.)
+Find your connection link url for the database you want.
+3.)
+Edit server.py and replace the database link with yours.